Hypertext Transfer Protocol (HTTP)

 HTTP Routes

-An http route is a mapping between a path like /api/connect
+An http route is a mapping between a path like /api/connect and a handler

 function that processes requests to that path.
 Routes define how the server